swaywm/wlroots/README.md

 wlroots implements a huge variety of Wayland compositor features and implements them *right*, so you can focus on the features that make your compositor unique.
-By using wlroots, you get high performance, excellent hardware compatability, broad support for many wayland interfaces, and comfortable development tools - or any subset of these features you like, because all of them work independently of one another and freely compose with anything you want to implement yourself.
+By using wlroots, you get high performance, excellent hardware compatibility, broad support for many wayland interfaces, and comfortable development tools - or any subset of these features you like, because all of them work independently of one another and freely compose with anything you want to implement yourself.